 Sensitive and musical, dynamic and fluid, JJ often seems to be dancing on the drum set.
 Her constant comment from fans is: "I love to watch you play."
 The Americana Gazette says: "JJ mesmerized us that night as she flew deftly across the spectrum of bass, snare and cymbals with impeccable skill.
 She’s simply one of the best drummers I’ve ever seen, one of the few who uses every percussive surface to maximum advantage."

 JJ joined her first band while attending high school at the Seattle Academy of Arts.
 After graduating college with a neuroscience degree, her long-standing love of acoustic music eventually lead her to play with singer/songwriters and it was then that she started to be known for her signature style.
-JJ has accompanied countless folk, Americana, and acoustic artists, been the drummer on over fifteen studio recordings, and acted as "house drummer" at both the National Women's Music Festival and the Red Rock Women's Festival, playing with six different acts at both events.
-She's been an instructor at the Rocky Mountain Song School for nine years functioning as the house drummer, and spent a year touring with the Canadian roots band Po' Girl (now Birds of Chicago), traveling extensively through the US, Canada, UK, and Netherlands.
+JJ has accompanied numerous folk, Americana, and acoustic artists, been the drummer on over fifteen studio recordings, and acted as "house drummer" at both the National Women's Music Festival and the Red Rock Women's Festival, playing with six different acts at both events.
+She's been an instructor at the Rocky Mountain Song School for ten years functioning as the house drummer, and spent a year with the Canadian roots band Po' Girl (now Birds of Chicago), touring extensively through the US, Canada, UK, and Netherlands.